Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Tree Semantics

 We first define a function $\computetreefuel{\actions}{\inp}{\gm}{\dir}{n}$ with a fuel $n$, allowing only $n$ recursive calls to ensure termination, but which may return $\None$ when not provided with enough fuel.
 Next, we define a function $\fuel{\actions}{\inp}{\dir}$ which computes an upper bound on the minimal amount of recursive calls needed for the function to terminate.
 The fuel of a list of actions $\actions$ and a regex $\subreg$, respectively $\fuel{\actions}{\inp}{\dir}$ (left) and $\fuel{\subreg}{\inp}{\dir}$ (right), is defined as follows:

 {}There are three interesting cases.
 For quantifiers, we know that each non-forced repetition has to make progress.
 As a result, there can be at most $1 + min + \inpsize{\inp}{\dir}$ iterations of the quantifiers, where $\inpsize{\inp}{\dir}$ is the number of characters left to be read in the string for direction $\dir$.
 For lookarounds, we cannot know ahead-of-time where they will be matched from, so we define $\worstinp{\lk}{\inp}$ to be the worst possible input for the lookaround direction (at the beginning for a lookahead, at the very end for a lookbehind).
-For $\acheck{\inpcheck}$ actions, we know that if the input being compared to is at the end position, the progress check cannot succeed.
+For $\acheck{\inpcheck}$ actions, we know that if the input being compared to is at the end position (for instance, when the current direction is $\forward$ and the input zipper is of the form $\sinput~[]~l_2$), then the progress check cannot succeed.
 And otherwise, we know that in the worst case, the input after passing the check will be $\nextinpdir{\inpcheck}{\dir}$, after having read exactly one character.

 With these definitions, we can prove that this fuel computation is indeed an upper bound on the number of recursive calls sufficient to finish the computation of the tree.

 \begin{theorem}[Termination] $\forall\: \actions,\: \inp,\: \gm,\: \dir,\: n.\;$ $n > \fuel{\actions}{\inp}{\dir} \implies \computetreefuel{\actions}{\inp}{\gm}{\dir}{n} \neq \None$. \end{theorem} \begin{proof} By induction over $n$.
 In the inductive case, we prove that each recursive call strictly decreases the fuel computation. \end{proof}